Quick Answer

 Antiseptics Aren't Antibiotics (Yeah, There's a Difference)

 You'll see Savlon, Betadine, Dettol on pharmacy shelves too.
 These are antiseptics, not antibiotics.
-Savlon has chlorhexidine and cetrimide Pharmacy Online - kills germs on contact but isn't classified as an antibiotic.
+Savlon has chlorhexidine and cetrimide5 - kills germs on contact but isn't classified as an antibiotic.
 Useful for cleaning wounds but won't treat an established bacterial infection.
 Different tools for different jobs.

 Can Pharmacists Prescribe Antibiotics in Australia?